PsuAstro528/Fall2021-website-src/content/lessons/week1/goals.md

    + Access ICDS-ACI Portal's Jupyter Notebook Server using Julia Kernel
    + Optionally access Julia+Git on your own computer
    + Use Git & GitHub.com for retreiving and submitting lab assignments
+   + Use variables, strings and Markdown in Julia
+   + Use unit tests
-- Exercise 2: Floating Point Arithmetic, Functions, Tests
+- Exercise 2: Floating Point Arithmetic, Functions
    + Write code as a function
    + Use/write tests of code
    + Become vigilant about potential pitfalls with floating-point arithmetic
-- Exercise 3: Develop personal goals for semester
+- Exercise 3: Develop your personal goals for semester
 {{%/excerpt%}}

 ## Lessons along the way

+- Types: Strings, Single & double precssion
+- Writing markdown text
+- Modules, Packages, Namespace
-- Strings, Modules, Namespace, Types, include
+- using/import, include
+- Functions, Docstrings
-- Packages, Functions, Docstrings, Pseudo-random numbers, Broadcasting, Single & double precssion, Type stability, Online algorithms
+- Pseudo-random numbers, Broadcasting, Type stability, Online algorithms
-- Write markdown text